-Potential creditors and lenders question your creditworthiness when they see collection accounts on your credit report; you might find it harder to get approved for new credit cards and loans.
-If you’re working on repairing your credit, or just cleaning up your credit report, you might question whether you should pay a collection, especially if it's an old one.
-Here are some factors that play into your decision.
+Potential creditors and lenders question your creditworthiness when they see collection accounts on your credit report, especially recent collections.
+Because of that, you might find it harder to get approved for new credit cards and loans.

 The Statute of Limitations

 After an account has been inactive for a long period of time, a debt becomes time-barred, and debt collectors can no longer sue you for it.
-This period of time is known as the statute of limitations and varies by state.
-If the statute of limitations has passed, it's illegal for a debt collector to sue you (but it's up to you to prove the statute of limitations has passed if they do sue you).
+If the statute of limitations has passed, you have a valid defense against paying the collection, but it's up to you to prove the statute of limitations has passed if they do sue you.
 Find out the statute of limitations in your state help decide whether you should pay an old debt.